S3-working-group/s3-practical-guide/docs/all.md

 #### Changes 2021-09-03

--   revised text about _Objections_ as well as the   definitions of <dfn data-info="Objection: An argument – relating to a proposal, agreement, activity or the existing state of affairs – that reveals consequences or risks you&#x27;d rather avoid, or demonstrates worthwhile ways to improve.">Objection</dfn> and <dfn data-info="Concern: An assumption that cannot (for now at least) be backed up by reasoning or enough evidence to prove its relevance or validity to those who are considering it.">Concern</dfn>
+-   revised text about _Objections_ as well as the   definitions of <a href="#" class="tooltip" title="Objection: An argument – relating to a proposal, agreement, activity or the existing state of affairs – that reveals consequences or risks you&#x27;d rather avoid, or demonstrates worthwhile ways to improve.">Objection</a> and <a href="#" class="tooltip" title="Concern: An assumption that cannot (for now at least) be backed up by reasoning or enough evidence to prove its relevance or validity to those who are considering it.">Concern</a>

 #### Changes 2021-08-15